 Federal Employees’ Compensation Act

-Volunteer injuries, near-misses, exposures, and deaths must be reported in the Safety Management Information System (SMIS) by their park supervisor just as they would be for an NPS employee.
+Volunteer injuries, near-misses, exposures, and deaths must be reported in the Safety Management Information System (SMIS) by their supervisor just as they would be for an NPS employee.
 However, a volunteer is not required to submit a workers’ compensation claim to the Office of Workers’ Compensation Programs (OWCP) if they would prefer to handle the injury through their private insurance.
 If they do opt to submit the claim, the VIP would go through the Employees’ Compensation Operations & Management Portal (ECOMP), and it will be handled by OWCP.
-OWCP may reject claims made by volunteers who were working outside the scope of their assigned duties (as outlined in their volunteer service agreement) at the time of the accident.
-See 5 USC 8101(1) (B) and 54 USC 102301.
+OWCP may reject claims made by volunteers who were working outside the scope of their assigned duties (as outlined in their current volunteer service agreement) at the time of the accident.

 Federal Tort Claims Act

 Under the Federal Tort Claims Act (FTCA), the United States is liable “for injury or loss of property, or personal injury or death caused by the negligent or wrongful act or omission of any employee of the Government while acting within the scope of his office or employment, under circumstances where the United States, if a private person, would be liable to the claimant in accordance with the law of the place where the act or omission occurred” (28 USC 1346(b)).
 This act only allows compensatory damages (for damages sustained, including pain and suffering) and not punitive damages (or damages intended to punish the defendant).
-Because volunteers are considered employees for the purpose of this act, they are offered the protection of the act for personal liability, as long as they are within the scope of their assigned responsibilities.
-See 28 USC 2671–2680 and 54 USC 102301.
+Because volunteers are considered employees for the purpose of this act, they are offered the protection of the act for personal liability, as long as they are within the scope of their assigned responsibilities in their current volunteer service agreement.

 FTCA and Medical Professionals